codeperfectplus/DataAnalysisWithJupyter/1. UsPoliceShooting/README.md

 # Us Police Shotting Analysis

+Objective: To find out the insight about the people which were shoot by US Police.

 ## Analysis Report Insight

 1. 2015 is the year, in which most people were killed.